mythril-forge/homebrew-spells/spells/level-1/ceremony.md

 Such divine retribution can take any form (at the DM's discretion) and lasts 7 days.

 ### Atonement
-You touch one willing creature and make a DC 20 Wisdom check.
+You touch one willing creature and make a DC 20 Wisdom ability check.
 On a successful check, you shift the target's alignment by one degree in one direction of your choice.

 ### Bless Water